-Cree Summer: Being The Voice Of The Voiceless
+Cree Summer: Giving Voice To The Voiceless

 Cree Summer, the real life actress behind the quirky, throwing-up-peace-signs, fun-loving character “Freddie” on the long running sitcome, A Different World, has been working steadily since the show ended in 1993.
 She was only 23 then and quickly capitalized on her quirky voice to launch a career voicing animated cartoon series.
 In her illustrious voice over career, she’s even gotten to work as the voice of the green M&M in commercials.